-10. DECOMMISIONING EMP (DEMP)
+9. DECOMMISSIONING EMP (DEMP)

 The facility is expected to have a lifespan of 20+ years (i.e. with routine maintenance).
-The facility infrastructure would only be decommissioned and rehabilitated if it reaches becomes outdated or inadequate, in which case the facility will normally be upgraded and not decommissioned.
+The facility infrastructure would only be decommissioned and rehabilitated if it becomes outdated or inadequate, in which case the facility will normally be upgraded and not decommissioned.

 It is thus considered unlikely that the facility will be decommissioned.
-However, it is likely that the facility will may be upgraded or enlarged as part of maintenance and the replacement of individual components with more appropriate technology/infrastructure available at that time.
+However, it is likely that the facility will be upgraded or enlarged as part of maintenance and the replacement of individual components with more appropriate technology/infrastructure available at that time.

-- The relevant mitigation measures contained under the construction section should be applied during decommissioning and therefore is not repeated in this section. - Site preparation activities will include confirming the integrity of the access to the site to accommodate required equipment, preparation of the site (e.g. lay down areas, construction platform) and the mobilisation of construction equipment. - Disassembled components will be reused, recycled, or disposed of in accordance - Specific consideration must be given to ways to minimise waste and wastage in maintenance and the decommissioning phase of the proposed development. - Equipment used in the plant must be recycled and re-used where possible to avoid the filling of already limited landfill space. - Batteries must be re-used or recycled.
+- The relevant mitigation measures contained under the construction section should be applied during decommissioning and therefore are not repeated in this section. - Site preparation activities will include confirming the integrity of the access to the site to accommodate required equipment, preparation of the site (e.g. lay down areas, construction platform), and the mobilization of construction equipment. - Disassembled components will be reused, recycled, or disposed of in accordance - Specific consideration must be given to ways to minimize waste and wastage in maintenance and the decommissioning phase of the proposed development. - Equipment used in the plant must be recycled and reused where possible to avoid the filling of already limited landfill space. - Batteries must be re-used or recycled.